-PREREQUISITE: Grade C or better and approval of teacher; Italian 1 and 2 or language proficiency; interest in Italian includes a review of previously learned Italian language grammar and in-depth instruction of verb tenses and complicated verb conjugations.
+PREREQUISITE: Grade C or better and approval of teacher; Italian 1 and 2 or language proficiency; interest in Italian language and culture.

+Students will use Italian themes and issues to continue learning language usage, grammar, and structure.
+This course includes a review of previously learned Italian language grammar and in-depth instruction of verb tenses and complicated verb conjugations.
 This class further develops listening and speaking skills through oral improvisations and prepared speeches, as well as Italian reading and writing skills.